Help Center

 The “Post Status Is” and “Is post by current user” conditions are available after installing and activating the Custom Visibility Conditions add-on.
 More info can be found in the Custom Visibility Conditions Add-on tutorial.

-• Post Status Is — the element will be shown only on pages with the specified status.
+• Post Status Is — allows the element to be shown only on pages with the specified status.
 The required status should be entered in the Value field (e.g., “draft”).
 Several statuses should be separated by commas;

-• Is post by current user — the element will be shown only on pages built by the current user.
+• Is post by current user — an option that allows the element to be shown only on pages built by the current user.
 It can be used on the User Account page;

-• Is post by queried user — the element will be shown only on pages built by the queried user.
+• Is post by queried user — allows the element to be shown only on pages built by the queried user.
 It can be used only on the Profile Builder pages and in the listing for users;

 • Post ID is — the element will be shown only on the pages mentioned in the Value area.
 The page ID should be typed there (the number only).
 Every post or page has its unique ID number.
 To find it, one can open the post or page and look at its URL.
 The number after “post=” will be the post ID.
 If there’s more than one post, the values should be separated with commas (no additional spaces needed);